bytecodealliance/governance/projects/hosted/open-posix-test-suite.md

 >
 > Our mission of developing runtime environments and language toolchains where security, efficiency, and modularity can all coexist necessarily means that we have performed our due dilligence to mitigate software supply chain attacks.

 The Open POSIX test suite has no dependencies, and is unlikely to receive further upstream updates, so this should not be a problem.
+The same goes for `libc-test`.

 ### Sustainable Contributor Base